jaythad13/Mathematikezettelkasten/Superdiscrete --- math-55a/Basic combinatorics.md

 $$
 \lim_{n \to \infty} \frac{n!}{(n/e)^n \sqrt{2 \pi n}} = 1
 $$
-making $(n/e)^n \sqrt{2 \pi n}$ a good approximation for $n$.
+making $(n/e)^n \sqrt{2 \pi n}$ a good approximation for $n!$.

 ##### _proof sketch:_

 Look at the logarithm of $n!$.
 Since this is the logarithm of a product, it is the sum of logarithms.
-Approximate the area covered by calculus, and this ends up being Stirling's approximation.
+Approximate the area covered using calculus, and then go back to the original factorial by differentiating and then exponentiating.
+This ends up being Stirling's approximation.

 ##### _definition:_ $\binom{n}{k}$